 1. Nomination of contact person

-2.1 The approved analyst must comply with the criteria, as outlined previously in this document.
+2.1 The Approved Analyst must comply with the criteria outlined previously in this document.

-2.2 Any inability to meet the criteria must be notified to the APVMA within a reasonable period as soon as practicable using the ‘Required information for approved analysts’ form.
+2.2 Any inability to meet the criteria must be notified to the APVMA within a reasonable period as soon as practicable using the Request to become or to change details for an APVMA Approved Analyst form.

 3. NATA accreditation (for analysis at laboratories that are NATA accredited)

-3.1 The approved analyst must only provide services via a laboratory maintaining the NATA scope of accreditation for the class of test and testing methodology (e.g. chemical testing, biological testing etc.). (www.nata.com.au/nata/accreditation-info/types-of-accreditation)
+3.1 The Approved Analyst must only provide services via a laboratory maintaining the NATA scope of accreditation for the class of test and testing methodology (e.g. chemical testing, biological testing etc.).

-3.3 The approved analyst must maintain current awareness of their host laboratory accreditation and must advise the APVMA of any detrimental change to the accreditation within seven days of their becoming aware of the change.
-(A detrimental change would include reduced accreditation with respect to the details provided in support of approval as approved analyst.)
+3.3 The Approved Analyst must maintain current awareness of their host laboratory accreditation and must advise the APVMA of any detrimental change to the accreditation within seven days of their becoming aware of the change (a detrimental change would include reduced accreditation with respect to the details provided in support of approval as an Approved Analyst).

 4. Sample integrity, receipt and notification (certificate of analysis), chain of custody and optimising recovery/detection